H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

-- **P1 – Every where is entangled** by tying individual identity and registration records to GBIM beliefs, spatial features, and institutional structures in PostgreSQL `msjarvis` (port 5433, 5,416,521 verified GBIM entities, 80 epochs, 206 source layers) and `gisdb` (port 5432, PostGIS geospatial).
+- **P1 – Every where is entangled** by tying individual identity and registration records to GBIM beliefs, spatial features, and institutional structures in PostgreSQL `msjarvis` (port 5433 — ★ 5,416,521 GBIM entities with `confidence_decay` metadata, 80 epochs, 206 source layers) and `gisdb` (port 5452 — ★ PostGIS, 91 GB, 501 tables, 993 ZCTA centroids).
-- **P3 – Power has a geometry** by locating identity and access decisions within explicit services, tables, and policies rather than opaque prompts or ad‑hoc scripts.
+- **P3 – Power has a geometry** by locating identity and access decisions within explicit services, tables, and policies rather than opaque prompts or ad‑hoc scripts. ★ All BBB gate decisions — including identity enforcement events — are now durably logged at `jarvis-memory:8056` (secured March 28), making the geometry of identity power persistently inspectable.
-- **P5 – Design is a geographic act** by grounding registration decisions in place‑specific rules, such as county boundaries, service areas, and partner organizations represented in PostgreSQL `gisdb`.
+- **P5 – Design is a geographic act** by grounding registration decisions in place‑specific rules, such as county boundaries, service areas, and partner organizations represented in PostgreSQL `gisdb` (★ 501 tables, 993 ZCTA centroids — enabling ZIP-code-level service area precision).
 - **P12 – Intelligence with a ZIP code** by treating identity and registration as mechanisms for aligning Ms. Jarvis's behavior with the lived realities of Appalachian communities, rather than generic user models.
 - **P16 – Power accountable to place** by ensuring that higher‑impact actions are
-  tied to real people under clear rules with auditable trails in databases and logs.
+  tied to real people under clear rules with auditable trails in databases and logs. ★ The `jarvis-memory:8056` durable audit trail (secured March 28) extends this accountability across container restarts — identity enforcement decisions are now part of a permanent, independently queryable governance record.

 As such, this chapter belongs to the **Computational Instrument tier**: it specifies concrete identity and registration mechanisms that sit between ordinary